People Who Refused to Be Defined by Their Past Accept 11 Challenges

 7. Deal with the accumulated regret

 Shame and regret often loom large when you have a bitter past.
 “That mistake defines you,” the whispers, your inner critic constantly reminds you of.
 However, you must be gentle to yourself to oppose their power.
-You must learn to react with empathy rather than just condemnation, but you don’t make up for what happened.
+You must learn to respond with empathy rather than condemnation alone, but you can’t undo what happened.

 Adopt the following: “I am deserving of kindness and second chances, but I made a mistake, I was hurt, or I acted under pressure.”
 Self-analysis: When you think back on your past, what self-compassionate term may you use?
 When the past pulls you back, work on expressing it.